Do you want to know how to write your first book?

 Writing a book is a long process.
-You will need to keep notes, track event timelines and develop characters.
+You will need to keep notes, track event timelines, and for a fiction writer, develop characters.

 When you write a book, you will be working on different chapters and scenes, and you want to be able to access these quickly.
 It is also much safer to have your manuscript divided into small files.

-The only way to get the functionality and security you need when writing a long book is to use software that is designed for the job.
+The only way to get the functionality and security you need when writing a long book is to use writing tools and software that is designed for the job.